 The HiSET exam includes five tests in the academic subject fields of Math, Science, Social Studies, Language Reading, and Language Writing.

-Tennessee’s Adult Education Division of the state’s Department of Labor and Workforce Development is now cooperating with the HiSET provider (Educational Testing Service) to come up with a new Adult Education curriculum for Tennessee.
+Tennessee’s Adult Education Division of the state’s Department of Labor and Workforce Development is cooperating with the HiSET provider (Educational Testing Service) to come up with this Adult Education curriculum for Tennessee.

 The HiSET exam provides more benefits to students in Tennessee.
-It is more convenient for adult learners, costs $75 while the GED exam costs $120, and the HiSET provides the option to take the exam on a computer or as a paper-based test.
+It is more convenient for adult learners, costs $78.75, while the GED exam costs around $144, and the HiSET provides the option to take the exam on a computer or as a paper-based test.

 You will have better job options, be eligible for job advancement, and the diploma allows for continued education at institutions of higher learning.

-It doesn’t matter whether you want to attend college or pursue a better career, earning your HSE (high school equivalency) credential is more crucial than ever before as there will be hardly any position out there that does not require a secondary education degree.
-The HiSET presents an affordable alternative option to the GED exam and gives you a great chance to be successful on test day.
+It doesn’t matter whether you want to attend college or pursue a better career; earning your HSE (high school equivalency) credential is more crucial than ever before, as there will be hardly any position out there that does not require a secondary education degree.
+For a complete overview of states that use the HiSET exam and the cost by state, <- check this article.

-The ETS website offers also free, 30–45-minute long HiSET practice tests, and the sub-tests are more or less half the duration and length of the real HSE test and come with answer keys and study advice.
+The ETS website also offers free, 30–45-minute long HiSET practice tests, and the sub-tests are more or less half the duration and length of the real HSE test and come with answer keys and study advice.